maqsoftware/Pehla-Class/INSTALL.md

 2. Start Android Studio and import the project into it.

-3. To change the app locale, just select the desired language from the build variant.
+3. In order to build the app for a specific language, select the desired language from the build variant.

 4. Add google-services.json file in language specific [app](https://github.com/maqsoftware/Pehla-Class/tree/master/app/src) folder.
-It is there in Firebase console after the app project has been created.
+The google-service.json file is available in the Firebase console after a new Android app has been added to a Firebase project.

 5. Build the project.